abcnorio/nspawn-aiml/Readme.md

 systemctl restart systemd-networkd.service && sysctl -p
 ifconfig
 ```

 Don't be confused if the container shown `vb-$VNAME` does not show any IP address.
 This is due to our static config, it would be different using a local DHCP for the container.

 ### Access to NVIDIA GPU

-The next step is to create a basic config for systemd-nspawn container to allow access to a NVIDIA GPU.
+The next step is to create a basic config for `systemd-nspawn` container to allow access to a NVIDIA GPU.
-AMD and Intel Arc users have to adjust the 'Bind' commands, due to the lack of AMD and Intel GPUs the tutorial cannot cover this part for those GPUs.
+AMD and Intel Arc users have to adjust the 'Bind' commands or whatever is required.
+Due to the lack of AMD and Intel GPUs the tutorial cannot cover this part for those GPUs.
 Sorry.
 At first, we configure X using `xhost` and its alternative `Xephyr` which both allow us to see a graphical user interface from the container on the host.
 We perform some changes to the nspawn config of the container.
 With high prob - s.a. - this file already exists, so you have to compare the parts below `[Exec]` and `[Network]` and perform changes manually.
 The part below `[Files]` probably does not exist and can just be copied.

 ```bash